princethk/Book-Show-F/README.md

 - #### Axios / Fetch
     Used for making api calls.

-The documentation for the backend - [Documentation]()

 ## Installation
 # To run the application locally, follow these steps:
-Clone this repository: git clone https://github.com/princethk/Book-Show-F.git # Navigate to the project directory: cd Book-Show-F ## Install dependencies: npm install ##
+## Clone this repository: git clone https://github.com/princethk/Book-Show-F.git
+## Navigate to the project directory: cd Book-Show-F
+## Install dependencies: npm install
-Start the development server: npm start ##
+## Start the development server: npm start
-The application will be running at http://localhost:3000. ##
+The application will be running at http://localhost:3000

-#### Contributions are always welcome!
-Contributions are welcome!
-If you find any bugs or have suggestions for improvements, please open an issue or submit a pull request.